Explore beyond the house…

 Visiting the dairy and garden

-The dairy garden and amphitheatre are open every Sunday 1pm-3.30pm during the summer months.
-Butter making demonstrations are held in the dairy on Doors Open Day in September, where you can try your hand at making your own butter.
+The dairy garden is open on Doors Open Day in September.
 See what’s on for more information and dates.

 Did you know you can book Blaise Castle House Museum and the dairy garden for your wedding or special event?
 Find out more.

 Now run by the volunteer Blaise Community Garden group, the kitchen garden is open to the public on Wednesdays and Saturdays, 10am – 2pm.

 The orangery is between the house and dairy garden.
 It was built to a design by John Nash in 1806, and is different to the design originally proposed by Humphry Repton.
 Today it’s filled with hothouse plants, which were purchased by the Friends of Blaise.

 Behind the orangery is a large laundry room, and beyond that is the service wing for the house.
 The siting of the orangery was designed to hide the more modest parts of the house from view, so that the family and their guests could enjoy the gardens.